add tunables to combat scheduling delay of kernel threads

 Every tick (10ms), we will reevaluate the kernel threads priorities and preempt the running thread if there is a higher-priority thread runnable (and optionally, if there is a same-priority thread runnable).

-Updated by Daniel Kimmel about 3 years ago
+Updated by Daniel Kimmel over 7 years ago

 My mistake, we decided to revert solution 5 described above for the following reason: